 And don't miss the Christmas markets if you are there in late November to December.
 Buy a hand-crafted wooden toy and warm-up from the inside out with Drei im Weggla.

-Transportation: 1 1/2 hours; By train - Departures hourly by ICE or regional trains; By car - A-9 north
+By train: Departures hourly by ICE or regional trains.

 Best Season: Any time of year, whatever the weather.
 Note that many attractions are closed on Mondays.

 04 of 07